European Union value added tax: Distance sales

 When a vendor in one member state sells goods directly to individuals and VAT-exempt organisations in another member state and the aggregate value of goods sold to consumers in that member state is below €100,000 or €35,000 (or the equivalent) in any 12 consecutive months, that sale of goods may qualify for a distance sales treatment.
 Distance sales treatment allowed the vendor to apply domestic place of supply rules for determining which member state collects the VAT.
 This allows VAT to be charged at the rate applicable in the exporting member state.
 However, there are some additional restrictions to be met: certain goods do not qualify (e.g., new motor vehicles), and a compulsory VAT registration is required for a supplier of excise goods such as tobacco and alcohol to the U.K.

 If sales to final consumers in a member state exceeded €100,000, the exporting vendor is required to charge VAT at the rate applicable in the importing member state.
 If a supplier provides a distant sales service to several EU member states, a separate accounting of sold goods in regards to VAT calculation was required.
 The supplier must then seek a VAT registration (and charge applicable rate) in each country where the volume of sales in any 12 consecutive months exceeds the local threshold.

 A special threshold amount of €35,000 was allowed if the importing member states fears that without the lower threshold amount competition within the member state would be distorted.
 Only Germany, Luxembourg and the Netherlands applied the higher €100,000 threshold.

-Supply of services

-A supply of services is the supply of anything that is not a good.

-The general rule for determining the place of supply is the place where the supplier of the services is established (or "belongs"), such as a fixed establishment where the service is supplied, the supplier's permanent address, or where the supplier usually resides.
-VAT is charged at the rate applicable in and collected by the member state where the place of supply of the services is located.

-This general rule for the place of supply of services (the place where the supplier is established) is subject to several exceptions if the services are supplied to customers established outside the Community, or to taxable persons established in the Community but not in the same country as the supplier.
-Most exceptions switch the place of supply to the place of receipt.
-Supply exceptions include: